sebastianhonorat-dev/CAP_3764_2026_Spring_Team_6/README.md

 # Institutional ROI Analysis

-**Course:** Advanced Data Science — Spring 2026
-**Instructor:** Prof. Gustavo García Melero
+**Course:** Advanced Data Science — Spring 2026 **Instructor:** Prof. Gustavo García Melero
 **Team:** Sebastian Honorat, Frank Vela

 ---

 ## Overview

-This project investigates **institutional return on investment (ROI)** in U.S. higher education by comparing economic outcomes to institutional constraints at the degree level.
+This project examines **institutional return on investment (ROI)** in U.S. higher education by analyzing economic outcomes alongside institutional characteristics at the degree level.

-The core goal is to move beyond raw earnings or debt figures and instead evaluate how effectively institutions perform **relative to expectations**, given factors such as selectivity, size, and student composition.
+Rather than relying solely on raw earnings or debt metrics, the analysis aims to evaluate institutional performance **relative to expectations**, accounting for factors such as selectivity, enrollment scale, and student composition.

-At its current stage, the project focuses on **data ingestion and exploratory analysis** using the U.S. Department of Education’s College Scorecard API, with plans to integrate OpenAlex research output data in later phases.
+The current phase centers on **data ingestion and exploratory analysis** using the U.S. Department of Education’s College Scorecard API.
+Future iterations will incorporate research productivity data from OpenAlex to support a broader institutional performance framework.

 ---

 ## Research Focus

-Key questions guiding the project:
+The project is guided by the following questions:

-- Which institutions deliver **higher-than-expected economic outcomes** for graduates of a specific degree?
+* Which institutions generate **above-expected economic outcomes** for graduates within specific degree programs?
-- How do earnings and debt outcomes vary when normalized against institutional constraints?
+* How do earnings and debt metrics shift when contextualized by institutional constraints?
-- How might economic ROI and research productivity differ across institutions with similar profiles?
+* To what extent do economic ROI and research productivity diverge among otherwise comparable institutions?

-> **Note:** A final ROI or ranking equation has not yet been defined and will be developed iteratively based on data quality and exploratory findings.
+> **Note:** A formal ROI methodology has not yet been finalized.
+Model design will evolve iteratively as data coverage and exploratory insights mature.

 ---

 ## Data Sources

 ### College Scorecard API

-Used for degree-level outcomes and institutional characteristics, including:
+Primary source for degree-level outcomes and institutional attributes, including:

-- Median earnings
+* Median post-graduation earnings
-- Student debt
+* Student debt levels
-- Completion and retention rates
+* Completion and retention rates
-- Admissions and selectivity proxies
+* Admissions metrics and selectivity indicators

-### OpenAlex Scholarly Knowledge Graph *(planned)*
+### OpenAlex Scholarly Knowledge Graph *(Planned)*

-Intended for future integration of:
+Future integration will support analysis of:

-- Publication counts by institution
-- Citation impact metrics
+* Institutional publication volume
+* Citation-based impact measures
-- Field-normalized research output
+* Field-normalized research output

 ---

 ## Current Project Status

 ### Implemented

-- College Scorecard API ingestion
+* College Scorecard API ingestion pipeline
-- Environment-based API key management
+* Secure environment-based API key management
-- Initial exploratory data analysis (EDA) notebooks
+* Exploratory data analysis (EDA) notebooks
-- CSV persistence of ingested data
+* CSV-based persistence of retrieved datasets

-### In Progress / Planned
+### In Progress

-- Robust pagination handling for full API coverage
+* Comprehensive pagination for full API coverage
-- Definition of a degree-level institutional ROI or value-added metric
+* Definition of a degree-level ROI / value-added metric
-- Integration of OpenAlex research data
+* OpenAlex data integration
-- Comparative institutional analysis
+* Cross-institutional comparative analysis

 ### Explicitly Out of Scope

-- Machine learning models
+* Machine learning models
-- Predictive modeling beyond baseline expectation frameworks
+* Predictive systems beyond baseline expectation frameworks

 ---

 ## Tech Stack

-- **Python:** 3.11
+**Python:** 3.11

-- **Libraries:**
+**Core Libraries:**

-  - `requests`
+* `requests`
-  - `python-dotenv`
+* `python-dotenv`
-  - `pandas`
+* `pandas`
-  - `numpy`
+* `numpy`
-  - `plotly`
+* `plotly`

-  - `pathlib`
-- **Environment:** Conda
+**Environment:** Conda
-- **APIs:** College Scorecard, OpenAlex
+**APIs:** College Scorecard, OpenAlex

 ---